Next.js nope - Remix and Astro.js yes!

 What I would use Next.js for

+Let's get to the point.
 For small to medium sized projects where development does not require a lot of hot module reloading and you can for sure host on Vercel.
-If you can not host on Vercel or you would like to see every small change you make in the browser, I would not recommend Next.js.
-Also if you are not a fan of the file based routing with page.tsx and route.tsx everywhere I would not recommend Next.js.
+If you can not host on Vercel or you would like to use hot module reloading for fast UI development, I would not recommend Next.js.
+Also if you are not a fan of the file based routing () page.tsx and route.tsx everywhere) I would not recommend Next.js.
 Use Astro or Remix instead.

 What Remix does better

-Remix first of all is the extension of react-router-dom and everyone knows that these guys are the React OGs.
+Remix first of all is the extension of react-router-dom and these guys are React OGs.
 But lets focus on the things Remix does better than Next.js:

 • 📺Web Standards: Remix is more focused on web standards and tries to be more compatible with universal web standards.
-If you used another web framework before you will understand everything in Remix
+If you used another web framework before you will understand everything in Remix.
+In Next.js you have to learn a lot of Next.js specific things that don't transfer to other frameworks

-• 🗺️Ease of use: Remix is just so much easier to use and understand than Next.js
+• 🗺️Ease of use: Remix is just so much easier to use and understand than Next.js.
+No need to study the documentation

-• 🚑Stability: Remix is rock solid and you can rely on it
+• 🚑Stability: Remix is rock solid and you can rely on it.
+No random breaking changes, no cryptic error messages.

-• ✨Without Magic: Remix is just plain React and you can understand everything that is happening
+• ✨Without Magic: Remix is just plain React and it's easy to understand what's going on

 • 📦Plugins: All React plugins work with Remix